|

 Jackie Chan

-young the goggles didn't even fit right so he could see, and yet
+goggles didn't even fit right so he could see, and yet we were

-we were supposed to suspend disbelief that he could win that race—Even
+supposed to suspend disbelief that he could win that race—Even my

-my belief in the Force wasn't enough to pull that off!
+belief in the Force wasn't enough to pull that off!
+An actor

-An actor only a year older would have sold it.
-I would blame Jake
+only a year older would have sold it.
+I would blame Jake Lloyd,

-Lloyd, but he was just a kid, and that's my point.
-I feel required to see any
+but he was just a kid, and that's my point.
+I feel required to

 or)